Board of Trustees

 In addition to his involvement with the National Gallery of Canada, Mr. Baay has held a variety of positions within the not-for-profit sector.
 He is a a Director of the Rundle Mountain Charitable Foundation and a member of the British North American Committee.
 Mr. Baay has held past positions with the Alberta College of Art and Design (Director), the Calgary Humane Society (Director), the Canadian Association of Petroleum Producers (Governor), the Canadian Oil and Gas Symposium (Chairman), the Calgary Zoological Society (Director), Junior Achievement of Southern Alberta (Chairman) and the University of Western Ontario Alumni (Calgary Rep.).
 In 1998, he was chosen by the Financial Post Foundation as one of Canada's Top 40 under 40.Top

-In addition to the National Gallery of Canada, Mr. Béland is a member of the Investment Committee of the Fondation Santé Gatineau.
-He is also on the Board of the Energy Council of Canada.
+Jean-François is a member of the Investment Committee of the Fondation Santé Gatineau.
+He serves on the advisory board of EarthCube S.A., a nanosatellite corporation located in Toulouse, France.
+He is also on the Board of AREVA NP Canada Ltd. since 2008.

-In December 2013, Mr. Béland was appointed Chevalier (Knight) of the National Order of the Legion of Honour of France.Top
+In December 2013, Jean-Francois was appointed Knight of the National Order of the Legion of Honour.Top

 Allan D. Benoit, Winnipeg, Manitoba